 1. Legumes and Pulses

 This category is a clean-eating powerhouse.
 Lentils, chickpeas, black beans, and peas are excellent sources of plant-based protein and fiber.
-When chosen in their dry, whole form or as canned products with just water and salt (or better yet, no salt added), they are as clean as it gets.
-For a convenient and versatile option, look for flours made from these legumes, which can be used to boost the protein content of baked goods and sauces.
+Choose them dry and whole, or canned with just water and salt (or no salt).
+For convenience, look for flours made from these legumes—they boost the protein in baked goods and sauces.

 2. Whole Grains (Gluten-Free)

-While not as protein-dense as legumes, certain whole grains are valuable contributors.
-Quinoa is a complete protein, meaning it contains all nine essential amino acids.
-Others like certified gluten-free oats, amaranth, and buckwheat are also excellent clean sources.
-The key is to choose whole grains that are organic and free from cross-contamination if you are gluten-sensitive.
+Not as protein-dense as legumes, but certain whole grains are valuable.
+Quinoa is a complete protein—it has all nine essential amino acids.
+Others like certified gluten-free oats, amaranth, and buckwheat are also clean.
+Go organic and avoid cross-contamination if you're gluten-sensitive.

 3. Seeds and Nuts

 Hemp seeds, pumpkin seeds, chia seeds, almonds, and walnuts are concentrated sources of clean protein and healthy fats.
-Raw or dry-roasted without added oils or salts are the cleanest preparations.
-Seed butters (like tahini or sunflower seed butter) and almond flour are fantastic, minimally processed derivatives that add protein and richness to recipes.
+Raw or dry-roasted without added oils or salts are the cleanest.
+Seed butters (tahini, sunflower seed butter) and almond flour are minimally processed and add protein and richness.

-The market is flooded with protein powders, but many are filled with artificial sweeteners, flavors, and thickeners.
-For a clean option, look for powders with a single ingredient or a very short list.
+The market is full of protein powders, but many are loaded with artificial sweeteners, flavors, and thickeners.
+For a clean option, pick powders with a single ingredient or a very short list.
 Think organic pea protein, hemp protein, or pumpkin seed protein.
-The cleanest versions are simply the dried, milled protein source itself.
+The cleanest are just the dried, milled protein source.

 5. Sustainable Animal Proteins (For Omnivores)

-If you include animal products, the cleanest sources are those that mirror natural diets and environments.
-This includes wild-caught fish, pasture-raised eggs, and grass-fed, pasture-raised meats.
-Always look for organic certifications to ensure the absence of antibiotics and hormones.
+If you eat animal products, the cleanest sources mirror natural diets and environments: wild-caught fish, pasture-raised eggs, and grass-fed, pasture-raised meats.
+Look for organic certifications to avoid antibiotics and hormones.

 How to Integrate Clean Proteins into Your Daily Meals

-The beauty of clean proteins is their versatility.
-Hereโs how to build your meals around them:
+Clean proteins are versatile.
+Here's how to build meals around them:

-- Breakfast: A smoothie boosted with a scoop of a single-ingredient plant protein powder, or a bowl of gluten-free oats topped with nuts and seeds.
+- Breakfast: A smoothie with a scoop of single-ingredient plant protein powder, or gluten-free oats topped with nuts and seeds.

-- Lunch: A large salad topped with a generous serving of chickpeas or quinoa.
+- Lunch: A large salad with chickpeas or quinoa.

-- Dinner: A stir-fry featuring organic tofu or tempeh with plenty of vegetables over brown rice.
+- Dinner: A stir-fry with organic tofu or tempeh and vegetables over brown rice.

-- Baking & Cooking: This is where clean-label pantry staples truly shine.
-Using flours like almond flour or chickpea flour can transform the protein profile of pancakes, breads, and crusts.
+- Baking & Cooking: This is where clean-label pantry staples shine.
+Almond flour or chickpea flour can transform the protein profile of pancakes, breads, and crusts.
 Having reliable, organic building blocks on hand makes creating nourishing, protein-rich meals at home simple and worry-free.

 A Note on Trust and Transparency

-Ultimately, the "cleanest" protein source is one you can trust completely.
-This goes beyond the ingredient list to encompass the entire journey from farm to table.
-The most reputable providers are those who are transparent about their sourcing, uphold rigorous organic and non-GMO standards, and prioritize sustainable relationships with farmers.
-They often make third-party lab testing results available, ensuring that whatโs on the label is exactly whatโs in the package.
-This level of integrity is what allows you to nourish your body with true confidence.
+Ultimately, the "cleanest" protein source is one you trust completely.
+That goes beyond the ingredient list to the whole journey from farm to table.
+The most reputable providers are transparent about sourcing, uphold rigorous organic and non-GMO standards, and prioritize sustainable relationships with farmers.
+They often share third-party lab testing results, so you know what's on the label is what's in the package.
+That level of integrity lets you nourish your body with real confidence.

-Adopting a clean ingredients diet is a journey, and selecting your proteins thoughtfully is a crucial step.
-By focusing on whole, organic, and transparently sourced options, youโre not just fueling your body-youโre supporting a food system that values health, sustainability, and integrity at every level.
+Adopting a clean ingredients diet is a journey, and choosing your proteins thoughtfully is a big step.
+Focus on whole, organic, and transparently sourced options—you're not just fueling your body, you're supporting a food system that values health, sustainability, and integrity.